DMOJ/docs/docs/site/installation.md

 ## Step 2
 ### Installing the requirements

-This step is a bit tricky, since usually you won't have all the required libraries already installed.
-**NOTE**: @Xyene did not push requirements.txt to the repo, so here is a temporary fix.
+This step is a bit tricky, since usually you won't have all the required libraries already installed.<br>**NOTE**: @Xyene did not push requirements.txt to the repo, so here is a temporary fix.

 ```sh
 $ wget https://gist.githubusercontent.com/WallE256/f042dac2d070ea757c72/raw/87f0168a899f67bb46f64d1f356c57fa1e5666da/requirements.txt
 $ pip install -r requirements.txt